maartenhvdh/kontent-custom-element-vimeo-preview/README.md

 1. Deploy the code to a secure public host
     * See [deploying section](#Deploying) for a really quick option
-2. Follow the instructions in the [Kentico Kontent documentation](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features#a-3--displaying-a-custom-element-in-kentico-kontent) to add the element to a content type.
+2. Follow the instructions in the [Kontent.ai documentation](https://kontent.ai/learn/docs/custom-elements) to add the element to a content type.
     * The `Hosted code URL` is where the element has been deplyed to in step 1
     * The size of the preview can be changed as per sample parameters in the [JSON Parameters configuration](#json-parameters) section of this readme.